-To change an output's programming via parallel programming, \overline{CS} should be taken low, while \overline{SER}/PAR and \overline{UPDATE} should be taken high.
+To change the programming of an output via parallel programming, \overline{CS} should be taken low, and \overline{SER}/PAR and \overline{UPDATE} should be taken high.
 The serial programming clock, \overline{CLK} , should be left high during parallel programming.
 The parallel clock, \overline{WE} , should start in the high state.
-The 4-bit address of the output to be programmed should be put on A3 to A0.
+The 3-bit address of the output to be programmed should be put on A2 to A0.
 Data Bit D3 to Data Bit D0 should contain the information that identifies the input that gets programmed to the output that is addressed.
 Data Bit D4 determines the enabled state of the output.
-If D4 is low (output disabled), then the data on D3 to D0 does not matter.
+If D4 is low (output disabled), the data on D3 to D0 does not matter.

-After the desired address and data signals have been established, they can be latched into the shift register by a high-to-low transition of the $\overline{\text{WE}}$ signal.
-The matrix is not programmed, however, until the $\overline{\text{UPDATE}}$ signal is taken low.
-It is thus possible to latch in new data for several or all of the outputs first via successive negative transitions of $\overline{\text{WE}}$ while $\overline{\text{UPDATE}}$ is held high, and then have all the new data take effect when $\overline{\text{UPDATE}}$ goes low.
-This is the technique that should be used when programming the device for the first time after power-up when using parallel programming.
+After the desired address and data signals have been established, they can be latched into the shift register by a high-to-low transition of the \overline{WE} signal.
+The matrix is not programmed, however, until the \overline{UPDATE} signal is taken low.
+It is thus possible to latch in new data for several or all of the outputs first via successive negative transitions of \overline{WE} while \overline{UPDATE} is held high, and then have all the new data take effect when \overline{UPDATE} goes low.
+This is the technique that should be used to program the device for the first time after power-up when using parallel programming.